yana-tolstobrova/FemHackathonNuwe/README.md

 + Create and implement chart displaying Internet Users x Year x Country.
 The chart displays how many Internet Users each specific Country could access the Internet per Year.
 The user should have the ability to change the Country or Year at any time.

 To create this chart we have used a React Circular Progressbar component, built with SVG and extensively customizable.
-And to fetch data from backend server - axios.
+And to fetch data from backend server - 'axios'.
 Here is how you can install it to your project:

 ```
 $ npm i react-circular-progressbar